msawczyn/EFDesigner/VSMarketplace blurb.md

    - Fix: Errors when copy/paste between diagrams in same model
    - Fix: Generalization links weren't being handled property when reverse engineering a compiled assembly
    - Fix: Under certain circumstances, declared foreign keys could erroneously be created for EF6 1-1 relationships.
 EF6 doesn't support this.
+   - Fix: ensure glyphs in association compartments are visible
+   - Fix: overly-aggressive pruning in foreign keys

 **2.0.3**
    - **[NEW]** Added ability to hide foreign key property names on association connectors in diagrams